matfra/elecflux/README.md

 Anything is provided as an example and shouldn't be used in production

 # To-do
-Currently this only generates a CSV file.
+E-TOU-C and E-1 are broken on the dashboard due to the way allowance works.
+Need to rethink that Currently this only generates a CSV file.
 It doesn't connect to influxdb yet The grafana dashboard currently does not implement allowances/limits